i-Eval/ieval-instruction/README.md

 # ieval-instruction

 This repo is for evaluating your Instruction-Tuned models on open benchmarks, with just one command.
-All datasets are tranformed and evaluated through instruction tuning paradigm.
+All datasets are transformed and evaluated through instruction tuning paradigm.

 ## Currently supported tasks